typelevel/typelevel.github.com/_events/2017-06-03-summit-copenhagen.md

 If you would like to talk to us about sponsorship options, please get in touch with us:

 <a class="btn large" href="mailto:info@typelevel.org">Become a sponsor</a>

+## Code of Conduct

+The Typelevel Summit is a community conference and we strive to make it an inclusive and fulfilling event for all participants.
+All attendees, speakers, and organizers must abide by the [Typelevel Code of Conduct](http://typelevel.org/conduct.html)